Biden welcomed back to Georgia after lying low in midterms - NewsBreak

 Biden welcomed back to Georgia after lying low in midterms

-ATLANTA (AP) — During the 2022 midterm campaign, President Joe Biden steered clear of Georgia as Sen. Raphael Warnock, like many other battleground-state Democrats, tried to distance himself from the White House amid an inflationary economy and the president’s lagging approval ratings.
+During the 2022 midterm campaign, President Biden steered clear of Georgia as Sen. Raphael Warnock, like many other battleground-state Democrats, tried to distance himself from the White House amid an inflationary economy and the president's lagging approval ratings .

-Now, with Warnock having secured his first full term and Biden buoyed by Democrats’ better-than-expected election results, the senator is welcoming the president back to Georgia and to America’s most famous Black church.
+Now, with Warnock having secured his first full term and Biden buoyed by Democrats' better-than-expected election results, the senator is welcoming him back to Georgia and to America’s most famous Black church.

 The president is set to speak Sunday at Ebenezer Baptist Church as part of the Martin Luther King Jr. holiday weekend.
-Biden and Warnock aides said the invitation was issued by the senator, who for 17-plus years has led the church where King once preached.
-The White House billed Biden’s planned speech as a “sermon,” noting that he will become the first sitting U.S. president to speak as part of the church’s regular Sunday morning services.
+Aides for Biden and Warnock said the invitation was issued by the senator, who for 17-plus years has led the church where King preached and was co-pastor.
+The White House billed Biden’s planned speech as a sermon, noting that he will be the first sitting U.S. president to speak as part of the church’s regular Sunday morning services.

+Biden also plans to attend the Rev. Al Sharpton’s National Action Network conference on voting rights in Washington on Monday, the federal holiday that observes King’s birthday.

 The president’s stop at Ebenezer is ostensibly an official trip, not a political one.
-But the timing stands out as the president tries to steady his footing after Attorney General Merrick Garland on Thursday announced the appointment of a special counsel to investigate how the president handled classified documents.
+But the timing stands out as the president tries to steady his footing after Atty.
+Gen. Merrick Garland announced the appointment of a special counsel Thursday to investigate Biden's handling of classified documents.

-Biden’s chosen venue in Atlanta is especially notable as he looks toward a 2024 reelection campaign after a midterm cycle in which his political reach was so limited.
-Biden won Georgia in 2020 by fewer than 12,000 votes out of almost 5 million cast.
-Political observers expect Georgia to again be pivotal in the 2024 general election, joining Pennsylvania, Wisconsin, Michigan and Arizona as critical battlegrounds.
+Biden’s chosen venue in Atlanta is especially notable as he looks toward a 2024 reelection campaign after a midterm cycle in which his political reach was limited.
+He won Georgia in 2020 by fewer than 12,000 votes out of almost 5 million cast.
+Political observers expect Georgia to again be pivotal in the 2024 general election, joining Pennsylvania, Wisconsin, Michigan and Arizona as crucial battlegrounds.

 Biden scored his narrow Georgia victory over Trump in 2020 by pairing strong Black turnout with a solid performance among moderate white voters who lean Republican but were disenchanted by Trump.

-Biden depends on similar coalitions in the Great Lakes region, but Georgia stands out for its large Black electorate that makes the state critical in Democratic primary politics.
-It’s so important, in fact, that Biden recommended that Georgia be included as an early voting state on the Democratic Party’s presidential nominating calendar.
-Atlanta, meanwhile, is a finalist for Democrats’ 2024 convention.
+Biden depends on similar coalitions in the Great Lakes region, but Georgia stands out for its large Black electorate that makes the state crucial in Democratic primaries.
+It's so important that Biden recommended that Georgia be included as an early-voting state on the Democratic Party’s presidential nominating calendar.
+Atlanta, meanwhile, is a finalist for the 2024 Democratic National Convention.

 “We’ve shown that this will remain a winnable state for Democrats,” Fulks said.
 “It’s been done in a presidential, and now it’s been done in a midterm.”

-Bottoms framed the visit more in terms of governing than campaigning but acknowledged the importance of in-person connections with Black leaders and activists in both.
-When Biden came to Georgia in early 2022 to deliver a speech on voting rights, some activists skipped the event, unhappy with the administration’s efforts to shore up the Voting Rights Act after the Supreme Court gutted key provisions a decade ago.
+Bottoms framed the visit more in terms of governing than campaigning, but acknowledged the importance of in-person connections with Black leaders and activists in both arenas.
+When Biden came to Georgia in early 2022 to deliver a speech on voting rights, some activists skipped the event, not satisfied with the administration’s efforts to shore up the Voting Rights Act after the Supreme Court gutted key provisions a decade ago.

+Bottoms said Biden planned to speak with civil rights leaders at the church.

-NAACP President and CEO Derrick Johnson said Biden has done a “good job” on civil and voting rights given a closely divided Senate.
+Derrick Johnson, head of the National Assn. for the Advancement of Colored People, said Biden has done a “good job” on civil and voting rights given the closely divided Senate.

+Before January, the chamber was split 50-50 between the Democratic and Republican caucuses, with Vice President Kamala Harris providing Democrats a tie-breaking vote as Senate president.
+After holding all of their incumbents' seats in the midterm and flipping a GOP-held seat in Pennsylvania, Democrats now hold a 51-49 majority.

-“The Black community isn’t giving up,” Johnson said, crediting Biden with the use of executive orders intended to increase federal authority to ensure local jurisdictions protect voting access for minorities.
+“The Black community isn’t giving up,” said the NAACP's Johnson, crediting Biden with using executive orders to increase federal authority over local jurisdictions to ensure they protect voting access for minorities.
 “But we need policy change that only comes through Congress.”

 Bottoms said Warnock and Biden had a “wonderful conversation” Thursday evening about the significance of their Sunday plans.